0xf0ad/modelLoader/README.md

 ```bash
 ./build.sh -DCMAKE_SYSTEM_NAME=Windows
 ```
-- now gather the dlls (libassimp-5.dll and libgcc_s_seh-1.dll and libstdc++-6.dll and libwinpthread-1.dll) to your local directory
+- gather the DLLs (libassimp-5.dll and libgcc_s_seh-1.dll and libstdc++-6.dll and libwinpthread-1.dll) to your local directory
-- try to run it, it may or may not work (it did for me and stopt doing that)
+- it now may or may not work

 ## keybinding
 -------------